3 min read

 The Problem

-2. Human-in-the-loop approaches: While this mitigates the need for new models, it introduces ongoing expenses, especially for highly skilled reviewers, and creates scaling challenges as more reviewers need to be hired constantly.
+2. Human-in-the-loop approaches: While this mitigates the need for new models, it introduces ongoing expenses and creates scaling challenges.

 How Orca Fixes This